Sequential Blocked Matching: Proofs

 \subsection{Proof of Theorem~\ref{thm: incentive ratio of RRSD}}

-\begin{proof} Without loss of generality, assume that agent $k$ is selected at random in the $k$th position by $\texttt{RRSD}$.
+\begin{proof} Without loss of generality, assume that agent $k$ is selected at random in the $k$th position of the permutation $\sigma$ sampled by $\texttt{RRSD}$.
 Assume, for the moment, that agents $1$ to $k-1$ are not allocated any services.
 Additionally, suppose that agent $k$ is free to choose its own allocation of services independent of the $\texttt{RRSD}$ algorithm.
 Under these assumptions, agent $k$ is posed with an offline blocking bandits problem as described in \cite{Basu:2019ui}.
 The solution proposed by $\texttt{RRSD}$ corresponds to a greedy approach in which the best service available is allocated at each time step.
 Thus, proving that such a greedy algorithm has an approximation ratio of $1 - \frac{1}{e}$ implies the result in this restricted case.
 This fact was proven in \cite{Basu:2019ui}.
 We will show that this result holds more generally, regardless of the allocations chosen by $\texttt{RRSD}$ in previous time steps.

-Again, assume agent $k$ is free to choose its allocation, independent of $\texttt{RRSD}$.
+Again, assume agent $k$ is free to choose its own allocation, independent of $\texttt{RRSD}$.
 That is, agent $k$ is tasked with solving the following integer linear programming problem (ILP):

-The variables $x_{t, s}$ indicate whether agent $k$ is matched to service $s$ at time step $t$.
-Meanwhile, the constants $y_{t, s}$ indicate whether agent $k$ cannot be matched to service $s$ due to delay constraints imposed by allocations of service $s$ to agents $1$ through $k-1$.
-The second set of constraints ensure that the matches chosen by agent $k$ do not breach the delay constraints imposed by preexisting matches between services and agents $1$ to $k-1$.
+The variables $x_{t, j}$ indicate whether agent $k$ is assigned service $j$ at time step $t$.
+Meanwhile, the constants $y_{t, j}$ indicate whether agent $k$ cannot be assigned service $j$ on time step $t$ due to blocking delay constraints imposed by allocations of service $j$ to agents $1$ through $k-1$.
+The second set of constraints ensure that the assignments chosen by agent $k$ do not breach the delay constraints imposed by preexisting assignments of services to agents $1$ to $k-1$.
 The third set of constraints ensure that agent $k$ may only be matched to one service at each time step.
-Lastly, the fourth set of constraints ensure that agent $k$ chooses a sequence of matches which obeys its own delay constraints.
+Lastly, the fourth set of constraints ensure that agent $k$ chooses a sequence of assignments which obeys its own blocking delay constraints.

+We will proceed to develop an upper bound on this ILP through a series of relaxations.
+We will then compare this upper bound to an assignment which is outperformed by \texttt{RRSD} to prove an asymptotic bound on the incentive ratio, as desired.